tseastmond/fuzzylink/README.md

 This takes a Pandas DataFrame with potential duplicate rows and matches them based on the columns you specify.
-It then returns two dataframes, one with matched obeservations and one with unmatched observations.
+It then returns two dataframes, one with matched observations and one with unmatched observations.
 It requires at least one column on which to make an exact match and allows fuzzy matches based on any other columns.